 Where To Stay In HCMC

-It’s best to stay in District One (the backpacker district) as this is the most central to everything.
+It’s best to stay in either District One (the backpacker district) as this is the most central to everything.
 There are a TON of decent guesthouse and hotel options available here.
-We’ve stayed at a few but none have been so amazing I’d go out of my way to recommend it (although they haven’t been bad either).
+We’ve stayed at a few but none have been so amazing I’d go out of my way to recommend them (although they haven’t been bad either).